Written by Souvik Biswas

 CircleCI offers the interesting concept of Orbs, which are basically reusable, pre-written pieces of configuration that can be used with just a single line of code.

-Codemagic offers macOS and Linux VMs for running your build pipeline.
-Support for Windows machines is coming soon on Codemagic.
+Codemagic offers macOS, Linux and Windows VMs for running your build pipeline.

-Linux machines are only available for teams and users who have enabled billing.
+Linux machines are only available for users who have enabled billing.

 On CircleCI, you can choose your build executor type while defining your workflow.
 CircleCI primarily offers macOS, Linux and Windows VMs.